Adnan-Yonathan/DeltaSportsFinal/docs/COVERS_IMPLEMENTATION_COMPLETE.md

 # Covers.com Integration - Implementation Complete ✅

+> NOTE: Covers.com has been replaced by SportsBettingDime for splits/ATS/futures.
+This document is kept for historical context.

 ## Summary

 Successfully implemented full Covers.com betting data integration with LLM chat tools.